Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 title: How to setup a VPN on Ubuntu 19.10 using Wireguard

 ---
-Today, we will learn how to setup Wireguard.
+Today, we will learn how to setup Wireguard as VPN.

 We will be using Ubuntu 19.10 as I am using it for my Raspberry Pi 4 but except for the install part, you should be able to follow that tutorial on any other recent Linux distribution.

+Keep also in mind that Wireguard is different than OpenVPN for example because there is no concept of client/server, but only peers.
+So in my example, I will be using the Ubuntu as a « server » and the iOS as a « client » but in reality it’s just a point to point VPN between two machines.

 ## Installation